genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/mapped_reads_qc_report.png

 Also, it includes a range of **Mapping statistics**.
-For **single reads**, you'll calculate these QC metrics:
+For **single reads**, you will calculate these QC metrics:

 #. *Total number of reads*: how many reads used to map to the reference genome;
 #. *Unmapped reads*: total number of reads which failed to map to the reference